 It can be tough to break back into the workforce after a hiatus, a struggle that is all too familiar to parents who have taken a leave to care for their children.

-If you are employed, but looking for some side-hustle work, or are a freelancer looking for potential clients, The Mom Project may be a good resource for you, too.
+If you are employed, but looking for some side-hustle work, or are a freelancer looking for potential clients, The Mom Project may be a good resource to help you find jobs too.

 Today, a lot of networking happens online, often through LinkedIn.

-“LinkedIn allows you to search for jobs by applying directly through the platform and it operates as a social network too,” explains Jacimovic.
-“So if you take time to develop your network on LinkedIn, you can distinguish yourself from the thousands of other applicants.
-This can give you a competitive edge over applicants based on who you know and where.”
+If you take time to develop your network on LinkedIn, it can give you a competitive edge over applicants based on who you know and your preferred location.

 Keep your head up

-If you need some additional resources to help you get ahead while you’re out of work and strapped for cash, you can read our blog post on Managing Finances During a Job Loss.
+For more resources to help get ahead while you’re out of work and strapped for cash, read our blog post on Managing Finances During a Job Loss.

 Disclosure: Some of the offers that appear on this site are from third-party advertisers from which OppLoans receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 We strive to provide a wide range of resources on our website for consumers, but these resources do not represent all financial resource companies or products.

 Mark Beal is an assistant professor of practice in public relations in the Rutgers University School of Communication and Information.
 A veteran of public relations and marketing, Beal is considered one of the leading experts on Generation Z (Gen Z).
 Beal also speaks regularly on careers, professional networking, and securing employment.
 The first book he authored, “101 Lessons They Never Taught You In College,” is a guide to help university students make a successful transition from college to their career.
 Additionally, he co-authored, “Career In Transition,” to assist those who are unemployed.
 You can learn more at www.markbealspeaks.com